khoben/telemirror/README.md

     # id5:id6 means send messages from id5 to id6
     # [id1, id2, id3:id4];[id5:id6] semicolon means AND
     CHAT_MAPPING=[-100999999,-100999999,-100999999:-1009999999];
-    # Enable/disable removing URLs on messages
+    # Remove URLs from incoming messages (true or false).
+Defaults to false
     REMOVE_URLS=false
-    # List of URLs to be removed
+    # Comma-separated list of URLs to remove (reddit.com,youtube.com)
     REMOVE_URLS_LIST=google.com,twitter.com
-    # Remove URLs whitelist, will be ignored if REMOVE_URLS_LIST is not empty
+    # Comma-separated list of URLs to exclude from removal (google.com,twitter.com).
+Will be ignored if REMOVE_URLS_LIST is not empty
     REMOVE_URLS_WL=youtube.com,youtu.be,vk.com,twitch.tv,instagram.com
-    # Disable mirror message deleting
+    # Disable mirror message deleting (true or false).
+Defaults to false
-    DISABLE_DELETE=true
+    DISABLE_DELETE=false
-    # Disable mirror message editing
+    # Disable mirror message editing (true or false).
+Defaults to false
-    DISABLE_EDIT=true
+    DISABLE_EDIT=false
+    # Use an in-memory database instead of Postgres DB (true or false).
+Defaults to false
+    USE_MEMORY_DB=false
     # Postgres credentials
     DATABASE_URL=postgres://user:pass@host/dbname
     # or